triggerdotdev/resend-welcome-drip-campaign/README.md

 ## 🧪 Test it

-After successfully running this template locally, after heading over to your [Trigger.dev Dashboard](https://app.trigger.dev) you should see your newly created workflow:
+After successfully running this template locally, head over to your [Trigger.dev Dashboard](https://app.trigger.dev) and you should see your newly created workflow:

 ![workflow list](https://imagedelivery.net/3TbraffuDZ4aEf8KWOmI_w/c84a7d7c-8cf4-48e9-475d-9bcb30f3c300/width=1000)